Atlanta Medical Malpractice Lawyer

 Will You Have to Go to Court?

 Many malpractice suits settle out of court, which is often a good thing.
 If you can receive adequate compensation without the stress of a lengthy trial, you should absolutely do so.
 But in some cases, it is necessary to go to court.
 If this happens, your attorney will explain the steps of the process.
 You may talk about various pieces of evidence your lawyer wants to introduce.
 They will likely need your medical records and may need to interview or “depose” witnesses.
 It may also be necessary to bring in multiple medical experts to testify at the trial.
-While only one medical expert is required to file a claim, having additional experts may be beneficial if and when your case goes to court.
+While only one medical professional is required to file a claim, having additional experts may be beneficial if and when your case goes to court.

 Will You Have to Testify?

 You don’t have to, but your attorney may recommend you do so.
-Sometimes the best way for the jury to understand all the pain and suffering you’ve been through is to hear it directly from you.
+Sometimes the most effective way for the jury to understand all the pain and suffering you’ve been through is to hear it directly from you.
 If you decide to testify, your lawyer will prepare you by going over the questions the defendant’s attorneys are likely to ask.

 What Kinds of Situations Qualify As Medical Malpractice?